Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Python.md

     > No spaces allowed - use _ to separate names
     > No special characters allowed
     > names are lower case

+    PEP8: Style and Naming Conventions
+        > Variables and Function names
+            - Variables and function names should be lower case
+            - If multiword names, then separate them with _ ex: my_var, my_calc

+        > Constants
+            - use uppercase for constants and separate them with _ in case of multiword

+        > Classes
+            - For classes use ex: MyClass, StudentModel etc

+        >  Modules
+            - name modules using lowercase and separated by underscore. e.g: my_module.py

+        > Packages
+            - name packages with lowercase and no separations. e.g mypackage

+## Comments
+    > Single line comments - #
+    > Multi-line comments - """ <comment goes here> """
 ## Data Types
     1. Numeric - Int, Float, Complex
     2. Iterator